 - Ideal for families with children aged 6 and up

-- Visit the rolling glens of Perthshire and a stay at Gleneagles with lots of activities to choose from
+- Visit the rolling glens of Perthshire and a stay at the iconic Gleneagles hotel

 Location & directions